-Occupying a dense band of mostly second-growth redwoods a short drive west of Marin County's suburbs, Samuel P. Taylor State Park is a popular recreation area for local residents.
-The park offers a day use (picnic) area and camping, plus the wide and level Cross Marin Trail, which makes for easy cycling under the redwoods.
-More challenging trails lead up to the grassy hilltops around the valley and offer nice views of the Marin countryside.
+Located in a redwood-filled gorge a short drive west of Marin County's suburbs, Samuel P. Taylor State Park is a popular recreation area for local residents.
+The park offers a day use (picnic) area and camping, plus the wide and level Cross Marin Trail, which makes for easy cycling under second-growth redwoods.
+More challenging trails climb the grassy hilltops around the valley and offer nice views of the Marin countryside.

-Busy Sir Francis Drake Boulevard passes through the park, and the campsites, picnic areas, and the Cross-Marin Trail all get nearly constant noise from cars roaring by on their way to Point Reyes and the West Marin towns.
+Busy Sir Francis Drake Boulevard passes through the gorge, and the campsites, picnic areas, and the Cross-Marin Trail all get nearly constant noise from cars roaring by on their way to Point Reyes and the West Marin towns.
 Even so, Samuel P. Taylor is still one of the more scenic and enjoyable parks in Marin.